 Other Sigma personality tests include the Personality Research Form (PRF), the Six Factor Personality Questionnaire (SFPQ), the Five Factor Nonverbal Personality Questionnaire (FF-NPQ) and the Nonverbal Personality Questionnaire (NPQ).

 Most questions on personality tests are really testing only a few different characteristics that are deemed important by the specific company and the job role.
 Once you can decipher what characteristics the test is actually testing, you can more easily determine how to approach the questions.
-Understand What The Questions Are Testing.
+Start studying with the Personality Assessment.

 The following are the personality traits that are measured on the NEO, MEIA, and Jackson tests: For example, the NEO test measures the following characteristics: